 The mindset and the skills required for the mobile leader are not ‘natural’ or easy to develop.
 ‘Mobile’ means that leaders may step into situations where team members have expertise that they do not, using transferrable communication skills, despite that uncertainty.

-People comfortable with this are sometimes known as ‘T-shaped’ managers.
-See graphic>
+People comfortable with this are sometimes known – see the graphic at left – as ‘T-shaped’ managers.

-Also, we’re all aware of ‘driver’ types – ruthless with goals – and in contrast, ‘facilitative’ people – bringing teams together, empowering others.
+Also, we’re all aware of two opposite team styles – ‘driver’ types – ruthless with goals – and in contrast, ‘facilitative’ people – bringing teams together, empowering others.
 Mobile leadership means blending these two styles seamlessly – not often straightforward!

 How can we best develop peoples’ skills?